dacely-cloud/toiljs/RSG.md

 RSG is an internal rubric for grading how resilient, distributed, fast, lean, and secure an application actually is, as a single letter from **AAA** down to **D**.
 It exists to force one honest conversation: a system is only as good as its weakest link, and a good network must never be allowed to flatter bad code.

-This document is the canonical spec.
-It supersedes any earlier draft that used fewer axes.

 ---

 ## Table of contents